 Hospital-Based Violence Intervention

 While we know what works to interrupt cycles of community violence in this country, too few states are investing in these proven solutions.
-Federal, state, and local governments must step up to fund and coordinate programs that prevent violence in the most impacted communities.
+Federal, state, and local governments must step up to fund and invest in community-led programs that prevent violence.

 What Giffords Is Doing

 Community violence intervention strategies are incredibly effective, but to make a sustained dent in American gun violence, these programs need consistent, long-term funding.
-Giffords works with federal, state, and local governments to support and direct resources to community-driven violence reduction efforts across the country.
-Compared to the annual cost of gun violence—estimated at $229 billion—these programs are remarkably inexpensive, costing each city only a few million per year.
+Giffords works with federal, state, and local governments to support and direct resources to community-driven violence reduction efforts nationwide.

 We’re in this together.
 To build a safer America—one where children and parents in every neighborhood can learn, play, work, and worship without fear of gun violence—we need you standing beside us in this fight.